This post may contain affiliate links

 WHERE TO BUY

-The ACS1 is another fantastic amp sim pedal, and like the Iridium mentioned above, the ACS1 features three different amp models for a variety of different tonal options.
-These amp models are based on the Fender Deluxe Reverb, a ‘62 Marshall Bluesbreaker, and a ‘60s Vox AC30.
+The Walrus Audio ACS1 is another fantastic amp sim pedal that includes six different amp models for a variety of different tonal options from vintage sounds to modern high-gain amps.
+The vintage amp models are based on the Fender Deluxe Reverb, a ‘62 Marshall Bluesbreaker, and a ‘60s Vox AC30 while the high-gain amps are modeled after the Peavey 5150, Orange Rockerverb, and the Mesa Boogie Dual Rectifier.
 The Walrus Audio team has preloaded the ACS1 with 6 custom speaker cabinet IRs, and you can also add your own IRs to the pedal.

 An exciting feature of the ACS1 is that not only does it have stereo inputs and outputs, but if you use the stereo outputs you can choose to send different amp models to each output – which opens up a whole new world of pseudo-two-amp tones.